rmzetti/hover-exec/README.md

 ---
 ### Gnuplot

 *Gnuplot* is a very useful stand-alone plotting facility.
 Assuming *gnuplot* has been installed,  it can be executed within *hover-exec*.
-In addition, other scripts can output *gnuplot* commands (along with data) in their output block and the data can be immediatedly plotted in a chained fashion (see the  [READMORE](READMORE.md)).
+In addition, other scripts can output *gnuplot* commands (along with data) in their output block and the data can be immediatedly plotted in a chained fashion (`edit %h/READMORE.md` for examples).

 ```gnuplot {cmd} # cmd is for markdown preview enhanced
 # '''gnuplot //here gnuplot is being used stand-alone